Papyrological Institute

 The other side depicts him standing, wearing his toga and a laurel wreath (right), faced by Alexandria as a personification of the city itself (left).
 She wears an elephant skin, offering two ears of grain with her right hand.
 IE denotes the year in which the coin was struck (year 15).

-Magic, religion and superstition were closely related in Antiquity.
-In this section we combined a drawing of a temple, a list of gods, magic, horoscopes, amulets and Christian texts.
+Magic, religion and superstition were closely related in antiquity.
+In this section, we have brought together a drawing of a temple, a list of gods, magic texts, horoscopes, amulets and Christian texts.

 Drawing of a temple?
 Graeco-Roman period